Kleines Breakout mit einem 0,96" OLED und microSD Sockel.

 This OLED uses the SSD1331 driver chip, which manages the display.
 You

-can talk to the driver chip using either 3 or 4-wire write-only SPI
+can talk to the driver chip using either 4-wire write-only SPI (clock,

-(clock, data, chip select, data/command and an optional reset pin) or
+data, chip select, data/command and an optional reset pin).
+Included on

 Of course, we wouldn't just leave you with a datasheet and a "good luck!" - we've